BlockScience/MSML/research_notes/2024-04-15 Guided Example.md

 # Executive Summary

 This research note shows how to start building out a first mathematical specification with the MSML library.
+This research note will walk through a guide example with the following format:

+1. Introduce the MSML
+2. Introduce the Problem Statement
+3. Iteratively Explain Components with Worked Examples

 ## What is the Mathematical Specification Mapping Library (MSML)?